ShaimaM/GooglePlayStoreApps/README.md

    -<img width="700" height="400" src="Figures/RatingVSApps.png">
    #### **- The Most Frequntly Value To Rating The Apps Is 4.5 With '5199 App'.**
  _______________________________________________________________________________________
+ **Also, You can find an intractive plots Inside the colab notebook..**

 - ### **Model Results**
    #### **The best possible R2 score is `0.93` , With**